Editor's Note: This blog was originally posted on February 8th, 2018 and was updated on July 16th, 2018.

 Yeah, we like the second option, too.

-Concrete recycling breathes new life into old material.
+Concrete and asphalt recycling breathes new life into old material.
 Crushed concrete from demolition projects may never become part of a beautiful building or a sturdy driving surface again, but it can certainly be put to good use.
 What luck, you can save burdens on yourself and the environment in the process.

 Concrete Recycling: Put Crushed Material Back to Work